cybergarage/go-safecast/README.md

 # To functions

+The `To` functions allow you to convert from various types to a specific type, ensuring that the conversion is safe and within the bounds of the target type.

 |Function                                    |From                                                                            |
 |--------------------------------------------|-------------------------------------------------------------------------------|
 |func ToInt(from any, to *int) error        | int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float32, float64, string, bool |